 - If you use rice vinegar instead of mirin, you may want to add ½ tsp granulated sugar to the salad dressing.

-- We use a julienne peeler to make cutting the cucumber easy.
-You can either use a knife to slice into long, thin strips, of equal thickness as the kani, or you can use a food processor to grate.
+- I use a julienne peeler to easily shred the cucumber.
+You can also simply use a knife to slice into long, thin strips (equal in thickness to the kani) or use a food processor to grate.
 We prefer the julienne peeler, as the shape mirrors the shredded kani.

 Nutrition